Design by committee: Examples

+Also in 1976, but in West Germany, a publicly funded project involving several partners for a large wind turbine was started.
+Growian was a two-bladed "lee runner" (the rotor was situated on the downwind side of the tower) with a hub height of about 100 m.
+At 3 Megawatt, it topped designs in Denmark and by NASA, and was the world's largest at the time in History of wind power, being operated from 1983 to 1988.
+Several of the partners involved, some of them in coal power and nuclear power business, publicly expressed interest in the project to fail, which it duly did.
+It delayed the progress of Wind power in Germany and Energiewende (German for 'energy turnaround') by two decades.

 An example of a technical decision said to be a typical result of design by committee is the Asynchronous Transfer Mode (ATM) cell size of 53 bytes.
 The choice of 53 bytes was political rather than technical.
 When the CCITT was standardizing ATM, parties from the United States wanted a 64-byte payload.
 Parties from Europe wanted 32-byte payloads.
 Most of the European parties eventually came around to the arguments made by the Americans, but France and a few others held out for a shorter cell length of 32 bytes.
 A 53-byte size (48 bytes plus 5 byte header) was the compromise chosen.

 An example described as naming by committee was a school near Liverpool formed by the merger of several other schools: it was officially named the "Knowsley Park Centre for Learning, Serving Prescot, Whiston and the Wider Community" in 2009, listing as a compromise all the schools and communities merged into it.
 The name lasted seven years before its headmistress, who called the name "so embarrassing", cut it to simply "The Prescot School".

 The F-35 Joint Strike Fighter has been described as designed by committee, due to being overscheduled, over budget, and underperforming expectations.
 It was originally conceived to serve the widely varying needs of multiple branches of the military all in one simple platform.
 This multi-interest approach has been pinpointed as largely responsible for its bloat, along with stacking too many new and unproven features into its design.
 Uneven progress across areas and unexpected challenges meant that major technical fixes and redesigns could halt the program's movement, requiring planes to be remedied even as they were being delivered.